Time-Sensitive Networking: Scheduling and traffic shaping

 Time-sensitive traffic has several priority classes.
 For credit-based shaper 802.1Qav, Stream Reservation Class A is the highest priority with a transmission period of 125 μs; Class B has the second-highest priority with a maximum transmission period of 250 μs.
 Traffic classes shall not exceed their preconfigured maximum bandwidth (75% for audio and video applications).
 The maximum number of hops is 7.
 The worst-case latency requirement is defined as 2 ms for Class A and 50 ms for Class B, but has been shown to be unreliable.
 The per-port peer delay provided by gPTP and the network bridge residence delay are added to calculate the accumulated delays and ensure the latency requirement is met.
 Control traffic has the third-highest priority and includes gPTP and SRP traffic.
-Time-aware scheduler 802.1Qbv introduces Class CDT for realtime control data from sensors and command streams to actuators, with worst-case latency of 100 μs over 5 hops, and a maximum transmission period of 0.5 ms. Class CDT takes the highest priority over classes A, B, and control traffic.
+Time-aware scheduler 802.1Qbv introduces Class CDT for real-time control data from sensors and command streams to actuators, with worst-case latency of 100 μs over 5 hops, and a maximum transmission period of 0.5 ms. Class CDT takes the highest priority over classes A, B, and control traffic.

 AVB credit-based scheduler

 IEEE 802.1Qav Forwarding and queuing enhancements for time-sensitive streams

-IEEE 802.1Qav Forwarding and Queuing Enhancements for Time-Sensitive Streams defines traffic shaping using priority classes, which is based on a simple form of "leaky bucket" credit-based fair queuing.
+IEEE 802.1Qav Forwarding and Queuing Enhancements for Time-Sensitive Streams defines traffic shaping using priority classes, which is based on a simple form of leaky bucket credit-based fair queuing.
 802.1Qav is designed to reduce buffering in receiving bridges and endpoints.

 The credit-based shaper defines credits in bits for two separate queues, dedicated to Class A and Class B traffic.
 Frame transmission is only allowed when credit is non-negative; during transmission the credit decreases at a rate called sendSlope: